The Benefits of Slow-Release Fertilizer for Flowers

 HOW TO APPLY SLOW-RELEASE FERTILIZER TO YOUR FLOWERS?

 Applying slow-release fertilizer is a straightforward process.
-You can work it into the soil around the base of the plants or mix it into the compost or soil at the time of planting.
+I suggest working it into the soil around the base of the plants or mix it into the compost or soil at the time of planting.

 Always remember to follow the manufacturer’s instructions regarding the quantity and timing of applications.